 Distance: 8.0 miles with 1,500 feet of gain and 2,200 feet of loss

-All downhill now to the roadhead at Tuolumne Meadows through Lyell canyon.
+All downhill now through Lyell Canyon until we meet our resupply in Tuolumne Meadows.
 As we walk, we pass the Lyell Fork of the Tuolumne River as it is lazily meandering its way to the Meadows.
 We take time to pick up a food resupply in Tuolumne Meadows (and maybe an ice cream at the store) before heading back out and along the JMT, climbing to camp near lovely Cathedral Lakes.

 Starting elevation: 8,950 feet

 Ending elevation: 9,600 feet

 Distance: 13.75 miles with 1,600 feet of gain and 1,000 feet of loss